-Growing Roots at the Banyan Farm
+Growing Roots at Banyan Farm

 There is nothing quite like farming.
 The metamorphoses of the earth permeates a magic that settles onto the fields as night turns to day.
 Each morning, the plants awaken, and the air is filled with prana.
 Each morning, the farmer is filled with patience, observance, gratitude, strength, and resilience.
 The farmer seizes the opportunity to love the earth and in that knowing, the day begins.

-2020 has been quite a metamorphosis for the Banyan Botanicals Farm.
+2020 has been quite a metamorphosis for Banyan Farm.
 As our second year on the farm, we were in a place to begin implementing a long-term vision for the land while we accomplished exciting milestones, including the start of our CSA (community supported agriculture) program, selling at local farmer's markets, and completing our first Living Ayurveda Internship sessions.

 We sowed our first veggie seeds (lettuce and spinach) in the greenhouse beginning in late January, with our first herb seeds (ashwagandha) sown around the Spring Equinox.
 From these beginnings, the greenhouses have been full ever since!

 Our farm team deeply appreciates having the opportunity to grow both veggies and medicinal herbs: this diversity naturally creates a dynamic farm with a wide range of new skills to learn and refine.